 One of the possible reasons why fiber is so effective at protecting the heart, is the fact that fiber is protective against C-reactive protein (12).

-CRP is produced in the liver as a response to inflammation, and many doctors see high CRP levels as an indicator of a possible heart attack or stroke.
+C-reactive protein (CRP) is produced in the liver as a response to inflammation, and many doctors see high CRP levels as an indicator of a possible heart attack or stroke.
 Studies have found that fiber can reduce C-reactive protein levels and this could be responsible for the protective effect it has on the heart (13).

-There is a lot of evidence that dietary fiber can reduce your risk of strokes.
+3Fiber can reduce your risk of strokes.
 Following on from the last point, there is also a lot of evidence that dietary fiber is effective at stroke risk reduction.
 A 2013 study by Threapleton found that high fiber intake was “significantly associated with lower risk of first stroke” (14).

 Another study, in 2005 found that while diets that were high in refined carbohydrates increased stroke risk, a “high consumption of cereal fiber was associated with lower risk of total and hemorrhagic stroke” in women (15).

 The studies all found that fiber was a contributing factor, but so was magnesium, calcium and potassium (18).

 After reviewing the evidence, it seems apparent that the evidence for fruits, vegetables, and grains being a good protection against strokes is good (19).
 Supplementing with fiber should also be an effective strategy.